ubuntu-mate/ubuntu-mate.org/blog/20141107-ubuntu-mate-community-forum-donations.md

 ourselves in that fortunate position we will use our new shiny Discourse community to vote for the worthy beneficiaries.

-We have setup a number of payment options that should hopefully suit everyone.
+We have set up a number of payment options that should hopefully suit everyone.
 Go on, be brilliant, help grow our community.

 <div class="bs-component">